 Bright Shadow’s team are passionate about bringing Brighter Quality Care to people with dementia.
 Find out who they are below.

-Steve started at Bright Shadow in January as the Zest Thanet Workshop Assistant.
-His role is to help and maintain a welcoming and friendly atmosphere and to assist in the delivery of the workshop and support the participants.
+Steve started at Bright Shadow in January 2017 and is the Workshop Assistant for Zest Thanet and Zest Herne Bay.
+His role is to create a welcoming and friendly atmosphere, to assist in the delivery of workshops and support the participants.

-Rhiannon is a director at Bright Shadow.
-She has a First Class Masters level degree in Drama and Theatre Studies from the University of Kent, with a specialism in Applied performance.
+Rhiannon is co-founder.
 She is passionate about the power of performance and creativity to build community, understanding and agency within a unique and fun experience.
 She believes that though there are many challenges facing people living with dementia and those who love and care for them, excellent quality of life and new and exciting experiences should be a reality for everyone.
-She is often found out walking and at music gigs.
+She is often found out walking on the beach.

 Katy co-founded Bright Shadow with Rhiannon in 2009.
 Katy is passionate about people living with dementia, and their carers, being able to live well and to thrive.
 She believe’s that people with dementia’s present and future is just as important as their pasts and that every day is worth living to the full.
 Katy is really proud of all that Bright Shadow has achieved to date, and of the ground-breaking work it has done in the field of activities and older people.
 She is never too far from the Bright Shadow news and is really excited to see the organisation grow in the future.